Jw0x47/dotfiles/README.md

 Dotfiles
 ===================
-Recommended for awesomeness (though not required)
-Set zsh as your login shell.
-    chsh -s /bin/zsh
+These are my dotfiles.
+I love them dearly.
+I stole almost all of them.

+I have re-written the vimrc enough that it is mine now.
+I cannot take credit for the zshrc (thanks ThoughBot) The rest of the stuff are pretty standard dotfiles.

 Install
 -------
-./install.sh
+`ansible-playbook install.yml -i hosts`
+It will detect if you are on darwin and attempt to install things with homebrew.
+If you have pacman brace yourself; it will install window managers and the like.

-# Apps that I use
+# Mac Apps that I use (because I forget)
 * Iterm2 (terminal emulator)
 * i2cssh
 * Spectacle (window manager)
 * Cloudapp (cloud copy paste)
 * Alfred (spotlight on 'roids)
-* Growl Voice (google voice)
 * Homebrew
 * Command Line Tools (http://adcdownload.apple.com/Developer_Tools/command_line_tools_os_x_mavericks_for_xcode__late_october_2013/command_line_tools_os_x_mavericks_for_xcode__late_october_2013.dmg)
-* Dropbox (well only kinda...
-I just use the web interface)
+* Dropbox

-* Mac Vim (visual Vim for mac)
+The packages that I will install for arch
 # ARCH - package name : command name
 * xorg                : ------       : Xserver, windows'n shit
 * xrandr              : xrandr       : Multihead screen manager